shopsys/monorepo-tools/UPGRADE.md

 ### [shopsys/framework]
 - check for usages of `TransportEditFormType` - it was removed and all it's attributes were moved to `TransportFormType` so use this form instead
 - check for usages of `PaymentEditFormType` - it was removed and all it's attributes were moved to `PaymentFormType` so use this form instead
+- check for usages of `ProductEditFormType` - it was removed and all it's attributes were moved to `ProductFormType` so use this form instead
+- pay attention to javascripts bound to your forms as well as the elements' names and ids has changed (e.g. from `#product_edit_form_productData` to `#product_form`)

 ## [From 7.0.0-alpha4 to 7.0.0-alpha5]